Policy and Procedure Name:

 the claim from the ACP process if the claim does not meet the ACP criteria.

-after three calendar days, the information is still not available, claims
+after three calendar days, the information is still not on file, Claims

-14 calendar days, the system will generate a “no claim decision” work item if
+calendar days, the system will generate a “no claim decision” work item if the

-the claim is still undetermined.
-Claims services staff will continue to
+claim is still undetermined.
+Claims Services staff will continue to investigate

-investigate the claim and the claims management system will continue to
+the claim, and the claims management system will continue to evaluate the claim

-When the diagnosis code is one that can be allowed through fast
+the diagnosis code is one that can be allowed through Fast Response, but the

-response, but the claim does not meet ACP eligibility criteria, claims services
+claim does not meet ACP eligibility criteria, Claims Services staff must:

 i.